• Notification related to Degree Program

 • Part C. Changing the content of an approved degree by at least 25 percent

 • When finished, please submit this notification to the ATS Accrediting Records Coordinator by hitting the "submit" button below.
 You can expect an automated confirmation email within a few minutes—and formal acknowledgement by your Commission staff liaison usually within 30 days.
 There is no fee for any notification (or any petition).
-Please do not send any paper copies or any emailed attachments; submit only this completed, online form (including any links to additional information deemed helpful).
+Please do not send any paper copies or email attachments; submit only this completed online form (including any links to additional information deemed helpful).

 • Browse Files